iov-one/docs/docs/weave/configuration/03-validators.md

 For each of these general approaches there is a wide range of tuning of incentives and punishments in order to achieve the desired level of usability and security.

-The only current implementation shipping with weave is a [POA implementation](https://godoc.org/github.com/iov-one/weave/x/validators#ApplyDiffMsg) allowing some master key (can be a multisig or even an election) update the validator set.
+The only current implementation shipping with Weave is a [POA implementation](https://godoc.org/github.com/iov-one/weave/x/validators#ApplyDiffMsg) allowing some master key (can be a multisig or even an election) update the validator set.
 This can support systems from testnets to those with strong on-chain governance, but doesn't work for the PoS fluid market-based solution.

 If you wish to build an extension supporting PoS, previous related work from cosmos-sdk can be found in their [simple stake](https://github.com/cosmos/cosmos-sdk/tree/v0.15.1/x/simplestake) implementation and the [more complicated DPoS implementation](https://github.com/cosmos/cosmos-sdk/tree/master/x/staking) with incentive mechanisms.